Activities You Might Like to Try

 Check out the variety and number of activities a person experiencing mobility and other issues has available to them.

-As not every impairment is represented across every Paralympic sport, Select-a-Sport will help you to discover which sports you may be eligible to compete in.
+Select-a-Sport will help you to discover which sports you may be eligible to compete in.

 Want to try sailing?

 There are a number of locations that have sailing opportunities for people with mobility difficulties or other challenges.

 Sailability - Look for a location near you.